-At 31 December 2022, the Company had £514m of Level 1 investments.
+At 31 December 2023, the Company had £2.2m of Level 1 investments, £578.0m of Level 2 investments and £5.9m of Level 3 investments.

 No adjustment is made to move accrued interest which is included for both UK GAAP and Solvency II purposes within the value of the bonds.